indjev99/Despirala-Engine/README.md

 Note: for combinations such as pairs/triples/X of a kind, you have to pick which pairs/triples/X you are doing.
 E.g. Three pairs: threes, fives and sixes.

+## User interface:

+The UI is entirely in the console.
+It should be fairly intuitive.
+Moves are written in the format: name of the move, followed by its arguments given as numbers.
+E.g. "Collect 3", "Two triples 3 5", "Despirala".
+While collecting the two possible moves are "Continue collecting" and "Stop collecting" (or just "Continue" and "Stop").
+Move names are case insensitive.

 ## Performance stats

 Stats for model_max are obtained with 100 million tests.